 The Physician-Scientist Enrichment Track is designed to provide curricular training to qualified and interested students and will enhance their opportunities to pursue careers in academic medicine.
 There is a recognized need to increase the number of physician-scientists in all clinical fields, as biomedical research competencies continue to be under-represented in osteopathic medical school curricula and training.

 Participation in the Physician-Scientist Track will provide basic training in the knowledge and skills necessary for success as an academic physician, including research types (basic science, clinical, translational, educational, public health, etc.), experimental design, data analysis, the granting process, and proficiency in presentation skills.
 This track is designed to span 7 semesters of the core osteopathic medical education and will not extend the students’ academic program length.
-Students are required to present a poster or oral presentation at the College’s Annual Research Day, write a grant at the end of academic Year Two, and complete three research rotations during academic Years Three and Four.
+Students are required to present a poster or oral presentation at the College’s Annual Research Day, write a grant at the end of academic Year Two, and complete three research externships during academic Years Three and Four.

 Admission to the Physician-Scientist Track is by application, with the following eligibility requirements: interest in a career in academic medicine and demonstration of academic ability by achieving a minimal 84% GPA during the first semester at RVUCOM.
 Applicants may also undergo an entrance interview by Track faculty.
 Preferred qualifications include an undergraduate degree in a scientific discipline (biological or physical science); previous experience in a research laboratory; and/or previous experience in a graduate degree program in a discipline with relevance to the biomedical sciences.
 No more than 8 students will be selected for each class and students must maintain an 84% minimal GPA to stay within the track throughout the first year and a half.